Psychology

 HTBA

-PSYC 724a or b, Research Topics in Cognition, Emotion, and PsychopathologyJutta Joormann
+PSYC 724a, Research Topics in Cognition, Emotion, and PsychopathologyJutta Joormann

 This weekly seminar focuses on the role of cognition and emotion in psychopathology.
 We discuss recent research on basic mechanisms that underlie risk for psychopathology such as cognitive biases, cognitive control, and biological aspects of psychological disorders.
 The seminar also focuses on the interaction of cognition and emotion, on the construct of emotion regulation, and on implications for psychopathology.